Night sweats affect approximately 3 percent of the population and can be a sign of a serious disease.

 The treatment of choice for night sweats depends upon the underlying cause such as correcting hormone irregularities, adjusting medications, and attending to contributing factors.

-If there is no direct, determined cause of the excessive sweating, treatment consists of both prevention and management methods, which include:
+If there is no direct, determined cause of the excessive sweating, treatment consists of both prevention and management methods.

 Practicing relaxation breathing exercises can help manage night sweats.

-- Sleep in a cool environment with light, breathable, non-synthetic nightclothes and sheets
+- sleeping in a cool environment with light, breathable, non-synthetic nightclothes and sheets

-- Apply a clinical strength antiperspirant to the parts of the body that are most sweaty; underarms, hands, feet, hairline, back, chest, or groin
+- applying a clinical strength antiperspirant to the parts of the body that are most susceptible, such as the underarms, hands, feet, hairline, back, chest, or groin

-- Avoid over bundling or using a heavy comforter
+- avoiding over bundling or using a heavy comforter

-- Avoid alcohol, caffeine, spicy foods, and eating 2-3 hours before going to bed
+- not eating within 2 to 3 hours before going to bed

-- Avoid a high fat and high sugar diet
+- following low fat and low sugar diet

-- Practice relaxation breathing exercises before going to bed and after waking with a night sweat
+- practicing relaxation breathing exercises before bed and after waking with a night sweat

-- Drink plenty of water during the day
+- drinking plenty of water during the day

-- Medications known as anticholinergic agents may help reduce sweating - these should only be taken under the advice of a doctor
+Medications known as anticholinergic agents may help reduce sweating, but these should only be taken under the advice of a doctor.

-Night sweats are a common annoyance usually associated with sleeping in warmer than ideal conditions.
+Night sweats are a common annoyance usually associated with sleeping in conditions that are too warm.
 However, persons with drenching night sweats or a change in their pattern of sweating should speak with a doctor.